 Whether you’re bottle-feeding your baby using formula milk, expressed breastmilk, or a combination of the two, it helps to be prepared.
 Make sure you buy any kit you’ll need like bottles and teats.
 There are many different types of bottles and teats for sale.
 It may take a while to try a couple of different ones to see what works best for you and your baby.

 You can also buy additional equipment if you like.
-For example, some parents like the convenience of electric bottle warmers, some mums will express milk by hand, while others will use an electric breast pump.
-There is also a range of sterilisation equipment available to buy (NHS Choices 2018, NHS 2012).
+For example, some mums will express milk by hand, while others will use an electric breast pump.
+There is also a range of sterilisation equipment available to buy (NHS Choices 2018).

 How to spot ‘early hunger cues’